livingcesium/eidr-docs/src/routes/docs/services/interface/+page.md

 **Description:**

-Converts the Batch object into its internal representation.
+Converts the object into its internal representation (based on the XML schema).
-This method is currently not implemented.

 ## Missing docstrings